Grislow/KnowledgeBase/resources/glossary.md

 Instead, use encapsulated constant values in place of magic strings.

 ## Marshalling
 Transforming data into a standard format that can be transmitted over a network and decoded by other applications.

+Decoding marshalled data is called unmarshalling.

+__Example__: Transforming client stub parameters during an RPC before trasnferring them to the server stub.

 ## Memoization
 Storing the result of a function call.
 When the function is called again with the same input the cached result is returned instead of calling the function again.